MobileRoboticsSkoltech/multi-azure-recorder/README.md

     '2' : {'ser_num' : '000905794612', 'master' : False, 'index' : None, 'sync_delay' : 360 , 'depth_mode' : 'NFOV_UNBINNED', 'color_mode' : '720p', 'frame_rate' : '5', 'exposure' : '8000', 'output_name' : None, 'timestamps_table_filename' : None}
 }
 ```
+In case of any specific parameters, `params.py` can be modified or command-line arguments can be put.

 ### Recorded data structure
 Files belonging to a single recording launch are stored in `records/` path.
 Their names contain date and time of the recrording start: